 The larvae do not look anything like their parents.
 They look somewhat like alligators with their long narrowed dark bodies and spiked projections!

-Extremely beneficial to gardeners and their organic garden, the adults and larvae will prey on aphids, spider mites and mealy bugs.
+Extremely beneficial to gardeners and their gardens, the adults and larvae will prey on aphids, spider mites and mealy bugs.

 So...What's a Ladybug?

 Ladybugs are also known as lady beetles or even ladybird beetles.
 In European countries they are referred to as "ladybirds."
 Adult lady beetles are round beetles measuring no more than 3/8" in length.
 They can be red, orange, or black in color with or without spots.